serbanfojc/Employee-Management-System-Project/README.md

 ##### Md Nayem Molla  ( D00264235 ) - Personal Reflection
 Working on this Employee Management System helped me understand the power of object-oriented programming.
 Using inheritance with a parent Employee class and child classes like FullTimeEmployee, PartTimeEmployee, and Contractor allowed me to reuse code and handle different employee types efficiently.
 Working with CSV parsing taught me how to read and process external data, converting it into meaningful objects in Java.
 Adding JUnit tests for ordering and searching was a valuable experience, showing me how testing ensures program correctness and improves confidence in code quality.
 Seeing the coverage report highlighted which parts of my code were tested and areas for improvement.

+##### Contribution - Stage 1

+**Serban Moldovan (D00281364)**:
+Designed and implemented Employee parent class with 10 validated fields Created three child classes: FullTimeEmployee, PartTimeEmployee, Contractor with inheritance Implemented all getters and setters with validation Developed EmployeeCSVLoader class for CSV file reading and parsing Implemented Comparable with natural ordering by employeeID Created EmployeeNameComparator for alphabetical sorting Built App.java to show sorting and data loading Created sample_10.csv with 10 test records including Wrote all defensive coding examples and validation

+## Stage 2 Enhancements

+##### Extended Dataset
+Successfully loads 1000 employee records from dataset_1000.csv with error handling and validation.
+The system processes all records efficiently and reports any skipped invalid rows.

+##### Equality & Hashing Implementation
+Implemented equals() and hashCode() methods in the Employee class based on employeeID as the unique identifier.
+Two employees with the same ID are considered equal.
+The hashCode is derived from the employeeID for consistency with equals().

+##### Collections & Lookup (HashSet/HashMap)
+**DuplicateDetector class** uses HashSet to identify duplicate employees based on employeeID **HashMap for department grouping** - fast lookup of employees by department **Department statistics** - counts employees per department using HashMap

+##### Advanced Queries
+Implemented two query methods in EmployeeQueries class:

+1. **Date Range Query** (`getEmployeesHiredBetween`): Filters employees hired between two dates using Java Streams.
+Example: finding all 130 employees hired in 2023.

+2. **Top-N Salary Query** (`getTopNBySalary`): Returns the top N highest-paid employees by sorting in descending order.
+Finds the highest earners for compensation analysis.

+Both queries have functional programming with Streams for efficient filtering and sorting.

+##### CSV Export
+The `exportToCSV` method allows exporting filtered query results back to CSV format.
+Enables saving subsets of employee data.

+##### Defensive Coding Examples - Stage 2
+All validation from Stage 1 continues to apply.
+Additional coding defenses:
+HashMap operations use `getOrDefault()` and `putIfAbsent()` to avoid null pointer exceptions Stream operations include null checks and validation equals() method checks for null and class type before casting.

+##### Contribution - Stage 2

+**Serban Moldovan (D00281364)**:
+Implemented equals() and hashCode() in Employee class Created DuplicateDetector class with HashSet/HashMap functionality
+Developed EmployeeQueries class with date range and top-N salary queries Implemented CSV export
+Generated 1000-row dataset
+Updated App.java to show all Stage 2 features